 What Exactly are Logistics Software Solutions?

-Logistics software solutions track everything, automate efficiency analysis, and prioritise response actions to priority situations.
+Logistics management systems can be extremely useful across industries, but most useful in freight, transport, warehousing, and manufacturing industries, where business productivity is all about the supply chain (i.e goods in, and goods out, and optimising efficiency).
+They track everything, automate efficiency analysis, and prioritise response actions to priority situations.
 They can offer a range of tools to help with business processes and efficiency like fleet management, workshop operation, inventory database, customer orders and services, internal and external communications, real time delivery tracking, even things like proof of delivery technology.

 The catch is, there’s a range of vendors out there when it comes to logistics software solutions, which can make choosing a particular solution difficult.
-And before you even get to vendor selection, you need to decide whether you need a centralized or decentralized logistics software solution.
+And before you even get to vendor selection, you need to decide whether you need a centralised or decentralised logistics software solution.

 Your Logistics Software Solution Options